dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1.md

 }
 ```

 It should return a status of `200 OK`.
-When you do a request to get all the links, the updated link should be returned in the response.
+When you make a request to get all the links, the updated link should be returned in the response.

 ---